prestodb/presto/presto-docs/src/main/sphinx/admin/verifier.rst

 ``control.query-timeout``                   The execution time limit of the control and the test queries.
 ``control.metadata-timeout``                The execution time limit of ``DESC`` queries and ``LIMIT 0`` queries.
 ``control.checksum-timeout``                The execution time limit of checksum queries.
+``control.application-name``                ApplicationName to be passed in ClientInfo.
+Can be used to set source.
 =========================================== ===============================================================================

 Determinism Analyzer Configuration